hassankhodabakhshi/LARAVEL10_shop/README.md

     Step-by-step tutorial on how to install Laravel 10 using xampp and Ubuntu

-Sure!
-Here is a step-by-step tutorial on how to install Laravel 10 using XAMPP and Ubuntu:

 Step 1: Install XAMPP

 Visit the Apache Friends website (https://www.apachefriends.org/index.html) and download the XAMPP package for Linux.